mfiloramo/LingoLinkApp/README.md

 - `API_KEY`: your Microsoft Azure Cognitive Services Translator API key
 - `API_REGION`: the region your API key is associated with

-5. Run `npm start` to start the app
+5. Run `npm start` to start the server

 ## Technologies Used